 Mix everything together and experience what Mumbai tastes like.
-It’s usually eaten with a hot pav (bread) on the side and is perfect for the monsoon.
+It’s usually eaten with a hot pav (bread) on the side and is a perfect warmer during the monsoon season.

 20. Thukpa (Noodle Soup)

-With more and more Indians embracing the various diverse cuisine of the country, dishes such as Thukpa have seen a huge fan following and are considered delicacies.
+With more and more Indians embracing the diverse cuisine of the country, dishes such as Thukpa have seen a huge rise in fan following, and are considered delicacies.

-Traditionally available in the Himalayan states, today Thukpa can be found in all major cities.
+Traditionally only made in the Himalayan states, today Thukpa can be found in all major cities.

 21. Dahi Puri

 Dahipuri, or Dahi puri, is a snack that is especially popular in the state of Maharashtra.
 The dish is a form of chaat (a small plate of sweet and savory snacks served on the streets of India) and originates from the city of Mumbai.